Jiu-Jitsu Curriculum

 What if my child wants to quit?

-If you see that your child has lost motivation, please reach out so we can discuss potential options.
+Jiu-Jitsu is not easy.
+It is physically, mentally, and emotionally demanding.
+Few students may show signs they want to quit before their first belt promotion which is in 6 to 12 months.
+If your child has lost motivation, please reach out so we can discuss potential options.
 Sometimes it doesn’t take much to build back a student’s interest.
-A simple discussion can uncover the reasons the student is no longer having fun.
-Making small adjustments in their next classes can put your child back on track.
+A simple discussion can uncover why the student is no longer having fun.
+Making small adjustments in their next classes, attending other classes, or doing a private class can put your child back on track.

 What if my child missed a class?